Kia Sorento SUV - Practicality & boot space

 The Sorento’s seven seats and huge boot make an MPV look redundant

 We've already mentioned the Sorento's 35mm increase in wheelbase, and this has improved practicality in what was already a very big car.
-In fact, the previous Sorento topped the practicality section of our 2020 Driver Power survey, with high scores for its flexible seating and load-lugging ability.
+In fact, the previous Sorento topped the practicality section of our 2020 Driver Power survey (it actually came top overall for owner satisfaction) with high scores for its flexible seating and load-lugging ability.
 There's masses of space inside, seven seats come as standard and you can even fit adults in the third row for quick trips.

 Kia Sorento interior space & storage